ppearson/Sniffle/README.md

 Created by Peter Pearson in 2018.

-Sniffle is a program designed to allow easy and flexible searching of text in log files, with an emphasis on performing the search over busy NFS networks where there are many symlinks involved in the directory/file structure, and where the number of resultant files to match content in can number the hundreds of thousands.
-As such, it has the ability to semi-intelligently skip doing expensive stat calls on symlinks based off the apparent filename of the link, and has defaults (which can be configured with a config file) which make sense for this workflow compared to other grep/search tools (i.e. following symlinks is enabled by default).
+Sniffle is a program designed to allow fast, easy and flexible searching of text in log files, with a heavy emphasis on performing the search over busy NFS networks where there are many symlinks involved in the directory/file structure, and where the number of resultant files to match content in can number the hundreds of thousands and where directory/file operations / syscalls can have a significant overhead to finding files.

+As such, it has the ability to semi-intelligently skip doing expensive stat calls on unknown file types (which can happen a lot on large NFS networks) based off the apparent filename of the directory entry, and has defaults (which can be configured with a config file) which make sense for this workflow compared to other grep/search tools (i.e. following symlinks is enabled by default).

-It is *not* designed as a complete grep / ack / ag replacement for general file searches (although it can do that to a degree with certain by-design limitations).
+It is *not* designed as a complete grep / ack / ag replacement for general file searches on local file systems, although it can do that to a degree with certain by-design limitations: however, it is likely that these other tools will be more efficient for searching local (non-network) filesystems.

 Currently it does not use the most optimum algorithm for searching content (currently uses linear line-by-line search instead of something like Boyer-Moore) - in the future this will be improved.

-It can perform file searches, grepping of content of files, counting occurances of strings, matching multiple search strings within files, and more functionality will be added in the future.
+It can perform file searches, grepping of content of files, counting occurrences of strings, matching multiple search strings within files, and more functionality will be added in the future.

 Find: